History of quaternions: Quaternions as rotations

 For this reason, quaternions are used in computer graphics, control theory, robotics, signal processing, attitude control, physics, bioinformatics, and orbital mechanics.
 For example, it is common for spacecraft attitude-control systems to be commanded in terms of quaternions.
 Tomb Raider (1996) is often cited as the first mass-market computer game to have used quaternions to achieve smooth 3D rotation.
 Quaternions have received another boost from number theory because of their relation to quadratic forms.

 Memorial

-Since 1989, the Department of Mathematics of the National University of Ireland, Maynooth has organized a pilgrimage, where scientists (including physicists Murray Gell-Mann in 2002, Steven Weinberg in 2005, Frank Wilczek in 2007, and mathematician Andrew Wiles in 2003) take a walk from Dunsink Observatory to the Royal Canal bridge where, unfortunately, no trace of Hamilton's carving remains.
+Since 1989, the Department of Mathematics of the National University of Ireland, Maynooth has organized a pilgrimage, where scientists (including physicists Murray Gell-Mann in 2002, Steven Weinberg in 2005, Frank Wilczek in 2007, and mathematician Andrew Wiles in 2003) take a walk from Dunsink Observatory to the Royal Canal bridge where no trace of Hamilton's carving remains.

+Family of algebras

+Since the algebra of the split-quaternions is isomorphic to M(2, R) and the algebra of biquaternions is isomorphic to M(2, C), there is a connection beween quaternions and 2 x 2 square matrices over a field.
+Hamilton's real quaternions are included by the "extension of scalars" to the complex field C. The general class of quaternion algebras is associated with M(2, F) where F is a local field or a global field.
+Martin Eichler, Hideo Shimizu and Irving Reiner contributed to this line of algebraic development.